Shiva-Prasad-Naroju/Vaasthu-Vision-AI-Version1/README.md

 ### ⚙️ 1.
 Activate the Environment

   - Activate your Python virtual environment before running the backend.

+  - Then install the requirements using :
+      - pip install -r requirements.txt
+      - uv pip install requirements.txt (using uv, prefer this for fast installation)
 ---
 ### 🐳 2.
 Run Qdrant (Vector DB)